 If there was one game that defined her fanhood, it was a game earlier in that 1973 season, when the Mets were far back in the standings and pretty much out of it.
 It was July 17, 1973, and the Mets were in Atlanta.
 They weren't the rivals that they would become years later, as the Braves were in the Western Division at the time, having moved from Milwaukee to Atlanta seven years earlier.

-I was 14 years old and knew and understood this, my Grandmother was 65 and "didn't get it" at all.
-As I said, she never felt that the Mets were going to lose a game until after the final out.
+I was 14 years old and knew and understood this; my Grandmother was 65 and "didn't get it" at all.
+As I said, she never felt that the Mets would lose a game until after the final out.
 She wouldn't let me turn the game off - she was certain the Mets were going to win.
 I was mad and basically told her she was an idiot.
 I stuck around so I could do an "I told you so" after the game.
 Yeah, I was kind of a douche at 14.

-I remember watching game 6 of the 1986 series, and as a fan feeling that sheer joy and exuberance when the Mets came back to win.
-I thought almost immediately back to my grandmother who had passed away a year earlier.
+I remember watching game 6 of the 1986 series and as a fan feeling that sheer joy and exuberance when the Mets came back to win.
+I thought almost immediately back to my grandmother, who had passed away a year earlier.
 That was definitely one of "her" moments.
 She wouldn't have been surprised at all that they came back and won the game.
-It would have been on honor to hear her "I told you so", if only she'd been around to say it.
+It would have been an honor to hear her, "I told you so," if only she'd been around to say it.

-For the most part I enjoyed watching the games with my grandmother, although in my teenage years I began to find her joyous but unknowledgeable way of rooting for the team embarrassing in that stupid superior attitude that a teenager is capable of assuming.
-As I grew into my 20s and lost some of that teenage arrogance, I was more accepting of the kind of fan she was, and actually got a kick out of it.
-At first I admired her spirit, then I actually admired her.
+For the most part, I enjoyed watching the games with my grandmother.
+However, in my teenage years, I began to find her joyous but unknowledgeable way of rooting for the team embarrassing in that stupid superior attitude that a teenager can assume.
+As I grew into my 20s and lost some of that teenage arrogance, I was more accepting of the kind of fan she was and actually got a kick out of it.
+At first, I admired her spirit, then I actually admired her.
 I was finally gaining some wisdom at last.